 - Create a new GPO under Computer Configuration.

-- In the script name, write the full network path to your shared folder and script bat file.
-Example:
+- In the script name, write the full network path, without spaces, to your shared folder and the script bat file:

-Step 5: Click "OK" and close the Group Policy Management Console.
+- Click OK and close the Group Policy Management Console.

 - Refresh the group policy on the client by running the gpupdate /force command from the command prompt.

-- Check for the group policies installed on the workstation by running the gpresult /r command from the command prompt on the workstation (as an admin).
+- As an admin, check for the group policies installed on the workstation by running the gpresult /r command from the command prompt on the workstation.

-Phish Alert will not show up in your Add/Remove programs.
-To remove it, create a similar GPO like above, but place this in the batch file:
+Since the PAB will not show up in your Add/Remove programs, create a similar GPO like the above example to remove the PAB.
+Make sure to place the following in the batch file:

 msiexec /quiet /x C:\PhishAlert.msi LicenseKey=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Once installed, the Phish Alert add-in will appear as a button in the ribbon area of Outlook, and as a right-click option in an open email.
+Once installed, the PAB add-in will appear as a button in the ribbon area of Outlook, and as a right-click option in an open email.

 A user can report any email as a phishing email.
 Once reported, one of two things will happen: